 Govindas

-Long before Watercourse, there was the Krishna Temple in the Mayfair neighborhood.
+Long before Watercourse Foods was the Krishna Temple in the Mayfair neighborhood.
 To the best of my knowledge, this was the first vegan restaurant in Denver serving plant-based only meals, now known as Govinda's.

 However, before the Covid pandemic, there was a fire.
 Since then, Govendias has not reopened.
 Hopefully, the doors will open again.
 When they do, I will be there to support this long-standing and probably the first Denver vegan eatery.